MakeCycle-lab/makecycle-lab/README.md

 ---

 ### How to get files:
-Detailed production files (Gerber, STEP, BOM) are hosted as ZIP assets in the [Releases] section.
+Detailed production files (Gerber, STEP, BOM) are hosted as RAR assets in the [Releases] section.
 Please refer to the download links in each sub-directory's description.

 ---
 *Reviving legacy hardware, one bit at a time.*